Bachelor Of Community Mental Health, Alcohol And Other Drugs

 Semester one

-This subject explores and critically compare the application of communication and counselling techniques relevant across the lifespan and for different contexts of community based support.
+This subject explores and critically compares the application of communication and counselling techniques relevant across the lifespan and for different contexts of community based support.

 a.
 Critically evaluate the theoretical approaches of a range of contemporary counselling models and evaluate the implications for practice in different contexts and across the lifespan.